peterbell215/CFSM/README.md

 CFSM.post( event )
 ```

-This creates an event of type ```:incoming_call````.
+This creates an event of type ```:incoming_call```.
 The instruction ```CFSM.post``` then makes the CFSM system aware of the event.
 The system will automatically work out to which FSMs the event needs to be sent to effect a state transition.
 All state machines that can react to the event will react to it.
-If no state machine can react to the event, then the event gets queued.
+If no state machine can react to the event, then the event gets queued until at least one FSM can act on the event.
 This was a conscious design decision to avoid race conditions causing events to get lost.
 This does mean that if an event can be generated that the system should ignore, this needs to be explicitly captured as a valid transition using something like:

 ```ruby
     state :a do